 Fact: “Older adults typically report better marriages, more supportive friendships, less conflict with children and siblings and closer ties with members of their social networks than younger adults.”

 Fact: “Creative genius clusters in to two categories: conceptual artists, who tend to do their best work in their 20s and 30s, and experimental artists, who often need a few more decades to reach full potential.”

 Fact: “Stick to a moderate cardiovascular workout of no more than 30 miles (of running) a week or 50 to 60 minutes of vigorous exercise a day, and take at least one day off each week.”

 What the research shows is that older employees are just as creative, just as productive, and just as sharp as younger workers.
-In fact, they may be better balanced mentally and more creative than their younger co-workers.
+In fact, they may be better balanced mentally and more creative.
 Experience also helps them to make fewer mistakes.
 And they don’t need to run a marathon to be fit and healthy.

-But if you do believe in the shortage of qualified STEM candidates, here are six good reasons to look beyond H-1B workers and consider older candidates.
+But if you do believe in the shortage of qualified STEM candidates, here are six good reasons to look beyond H-1B and consider older candidates.
 Add my five and you have 11 reasons.
-Along with smarts, skills, and education, you get experience that decreases errors, speeds up projects, delivers better results, and saves money over time.
+Along with smarts, skills, and education, you get experience.
+That decreases errors, speeds up projects, delivers better results, and saves money over time.

 It would be great if organizations took @annetergesen’s information to heart and opened their hiring processes up to older workers.
 Companies would benefit by adding this diversity of skills, opinions, and wisdom far more than they can imagine.